-4. When will the certification of repairs for 24-Hour violations be accepted?
+4. When will the Certification of Completed Repairs for 24-hour violations be accepted?

-NYCHA will only accept the certification of repairs if:
+NYCHA will only accept the Certification of Completed Repairs if:

-- Owner's signature is on the certification; - Work order ticket(s) and/or paid invoice(s) are submitted and include: i) the Section 8 tenant's address (including the unit number); ii) the date the work was completed; and iii) description of repairs completed; - There is no tenant dispute about the violations being corrected; and - The case was suspended for a failed inspection that was conducted December 31, 2019 or later.
+- The owner's signature is on the certification; - The work order ticket(s) and/or paid invoice(s) are submitted and include: i) the Section 8 tenant's address (including the unit number); ii) the date the work was completed; and iii) a description of repairs completed; - There is no tenant dispute about the violations being corrected; and - The case was suspended for a failed inspection that was conducted December 31, 2019 or later.